jwasserzug/PAT/README.md

 # PAT
-This repository will represent all the config files for automated PAT tests
+This repository will represent the config files for automated PAT tests